 November 19, 2013: Apple gets final approval from the Cupertino City Council to proceed with building a massive second campus to house its growing army of workers.

 Cupertino Mayor Orrin Mahoney’s simple message regarding Apple Campus 2?
 “Go for it.”

 Along with the iPad, the Apple Campus 2 — which later would be renamed Apple Park — became a major project of Apple CEO Steve Jobs as his health worsened.
-He was outspoken about a number of details of the project — from the materials used to the philosophy of the building, which was designed to promote serendipitous collaboration between employees.
+He was outspoken about a number of details of the project, from the materials used to the philosophy of the building, which was designed to promote serendipitous collaboration between employees.

 Jobs presented the designs for the enormous facility to Cupertino City Council in June 2011, just two months before he finished up as CEO (and five months before he died).

 However, it took until late 2013 for the plans to gain final approval and for work to begin.
 This involved Apple agreeing to a tax increase in Cupertino.
 At the time, Apple thought workers would complete the new HQ by 2016.
 (We noted that it remained “questionable whether they’ll meet that deadline.”)

 Apple’s spaceship campus takes off

 The tech press got its first proper look at the 2.8-million-square-foot circular building when the Steve Jobs Theater housed the iPhone X unveiling.